AmoniH12-3/SQL_Data_Analyst_Job_Dataset/README.md

 - **Director** and **Principal Analyst** roles commonly pay above **$200K** and require both technical depth and business communication.
 ### Conclusions
 - The data makes it clear: success in data analytics hinges on both foundational skills and alignment with industry demand.
-- **SQL, Python, Excel, and Tableau** form the bedrock of a strong data analytics toolkit—highly demanded across entry-level to director-level roles.
+- **SQL, Python, Excel, and Tableau** continue to be the essentials of a strong data analytics toolkit, as they are highly demanded across entry-level to director-level roles.
-- Cloud tools like **Snowflake, AWS, Azure**, and **BigQuery** are becoming essential, especially for mid-to-senior-level analysts working in data infrastructure and enterprise environments.
+- Cloud tools like **Snowflake, AWS, Azure**, and **BigQuery** are becoming essential, especially for mid-to-senior-level analysts.
-- High-paying roles are not limited to FAANG companies—organizations like **SmartAsset, AT&T, and Pinterest** are offering salaries exceeding **$200K** for analysts with a modern, production-ready skill set.
+-  **SmartAsset, AT&T, and Pinterest** are offering salaries exceeding **$200K** for analysts with a production-ready skill set.
 - **Specialized tools** like R, Pandas, Jupyter, and Databricks retain value when paired with strong business acumen or statistical modeling.